In honor of Mother’s Day, I wanted to reflect on what I have learned from travelling with my mother.

 I remember vividly when our relationship changed.

 I was attending a conference in Dubai and invited my mother along as my plus one.
-I knew how special the region was to her, and I wanted to treat her.
+I knew how special the region was to her, and I wanted to treat her, especially as we were staying in accommodation similar to the voco Dubai hotel.
+I knew she would love that for sure!
 As soon as we got off the plane, my mother was speaking Arabic to everyone and anything that could possibly reply to her.
 She would talk to the guys helping us with our bags, the drivers, the front desk agent at the hotel.
 I think I even caught her speaking to a camel!
-My response was typically childlike—I was embarrassed.
+My response was typically childlike-I was embarrassed.

 Now keep in mind, she speaks Arabic pretty well.
 Even though she was raised in the States, she lived for over 12 years in the Middle East.
 Since she doesn’t live in the Middle East anymore, she was taking full advantage of her time in Dubai to practice.

 Towards the end of the trip, we were at a store.
 She started to speak in Arabic to the guy behind the counter, and his jaw just dropped.
 He simply could not fathom how a woman from the States could speak Arabic so fluently.
+I can’t even explain it myself.
+It was amazing.
+I had better start thinking about taking some Arabic lessons in Manchester or somewhere in my area so I could have the same level of conversations should we return.
+At least I might be able to speak with the guy behind the counter like my mum is now.
 He looked at her, and she explained that I was half-Lebanese.
 Then he looked at me.
 I shrugged, “I got nothing.”
 My Arabic skills were and are minimal.
 He looked at her again and his mind was blown.
 He called other people in the store over to meet her.

 She was having her moment.